-Community survey findings show that the area becoming too developed (47%) is a primary reason to leave Franklin and changes to local character (26%) is another reason respondents would leave the Township.
-At 43% of response, management of growth/ development is one of the top items respondents say the Township should focus on.
-Around 20% of respondents indicate the commercial/shopping opportunities in/near Kemblesville is also a topic for focus.
-Survey respondents indicate a preference in locating commercial uses (shops and offices) along major roads (38%) and in/near Kemblesville (23%), using a pattern of smaller (possible mixed-used commercial/residential) buildings facing roads and with parking generally to the rear (64%); this development pattern is in line with rural character and traditional village type development scale, uses, and patterns.
-In terms of locations for any new industrial uses, along major roads (23%) and expanding current industrial district zoning (20%) are survey respondents preferences.
-A number of respondents don't want any new commercial (30%) or industrial uses (51%) within Franklin Township.
+Community survey findings show that the area becoming too developed (47%, 242) respondents) is a primary reason to leave Franklin and changes to local character (26%, 132 respondents) is another reason respondents would leave the Township.
+At 43% of response (221 respondents), management of growth/development is one of the top items respondents say the Township should focus on.
+Around 20% of respondents (101) respondents) indicate the commercial/shopping opportunities in/near Kemblesville is also a topic for focus.
+Survey respondents indicate a preference in locating commercial uses (shops and offices) along major roads (38%, 176 respondents) and in/near Kemblesville (23%, 107) respondents), using a pattern of smaller (possible mixed-used commercial/residential) buildings facing roads and with parking generally to the rear (64%, 265 respondents); this development pattern is in line with rural character and traditional village type development scale, uses, and patterns.
+In terms of locations for any new industrial uses, along major roads (23%, 107 respondents) and expanding current industrial district zoning (20%, 94 respondents) are survey respondents preferences.
+A number of respondents don't want any new commercial (30%, 141 respondents) or industrial uses (51%, 237 respondents) within Franklin Township.

-If additional housing is built, respondents feel that various housing development patterns (41%) are appropriate dependent on the location and characteristics of the site, with many respondents wanting larger individual residential lots, followed by development with smaller lots and large amounts of preserved open space as part of the land development.
+If additional housing is built, respondents feel that various housing development patterns (41%, 188 respondents) are appropriate dependent on the location and characteristics of the site, with many respondents wanting larger individual residential lots, followed by development with smaller lots and large amounts of preserved open space as part of the land development.

 Survey respondents indicate preference for future policy related to land uses.
-Top preferences in relation to land uses (and not otherwise covered by responses already discussed in this section) are to promote (49%) and maintain (43%) agricultural uses, maintain housing that is affordable for middle class/income working Township residents (45%), promote housing that allows current residents to age in place (33%), limit housing types other than single family on larger lots, and maintain home occupations (42%), child and adult day care (53%), and office uses (51%).
-Respondents indicate a preference to maintain (39%) or limit (35% and 40%, respectively) retirement communities and assisted living facilities.
-As well, promoting smaller scale commercial uses (e.g. coffee shops) overall (56%) and limiting (68%) large scale regional commercial uses (e.g. shopping centers) is preferred.
-Continuing existing neighborhood uses/character is an overarching top land use priority (59%).
-Promoting eco-tourism, agritourism, or historic site-tourism (42%), parks/recreation/trail network (71%), and nature preserves/open space (77%) are preferred land uses.
+Top preferences in relation to land uses (and not otherwise covered by responses already discussed in this section) are to promote (49%, 224 respondents) and maintain (43%, 195 respondents) agricultural uses, maintain housing that is affordable for middle class/income working Township residents (45%, 207 respondents), promote housing that allows current residents to age in place (33%, 150 respondents), limit housing types other than single family on larger lots, and maintain home occupations (42%, 192 respondents), child and adult day care (53%, 245 respondents), and office uses (51%, 226 respondents).
+Respondents indicate a preference to maintain (39%, 182 respondents) or limit (35%, 162 respondents and 40%, 184 respondents, respectively) retirement communities and assisted living facilities.
+As well, promoting smaller scale commercial uses (e.g. coffee shops) overall (56%, 260 respondents) and limiting (68%, 317 respondents) large scale regional commercial uses (e.g. shopping centers) is preferred.
+Continuing existing neighborhood uses/character is an overarching top land use priority (59%, 269 respondents).
+Promoting eco-tourism, agritourism, or historic site-tourism (42%, 194 respondents), parks/recreation/trail network (71%, 332 respondents), and nature preserves/open space (77%, 356 respondents) are preferred land uses.